Network

 But scammers have found a way to manipulate victims into giving them away.

-Here is how it usually works:
+Here is how the scam usually works:

-The system believes you authorized it.
+The system believes you authorized the login yourself.

 The Most Common Code Sharing Scenarios